-- a.
-Team providing this service shall provide at least 80 percent of their units in-person with beneficiaries of this service. - b.
-If an in-person assessment is required, this assessment must be delivered in the least restrictive environment and provided in or as close as possible to a beneficiary's home, in the beneficiary's natural setting, school, work, local emergency room, etc. This response must be mobile.
+A mobile response is required if it is determined during triage that an in-person assessment is medically necessary.
+If an in-person assessment is required, this assessment must be delivered in the least restrictive environment and provided in or as close as possible to a beneficiary's home, in the beneficiary's natural setting, school, or work. local emergency room, etc. This response must be mobile.
 The result of this assessment must identify the appropriate crisis stabilization intervention.
+Providers shall bill the MCM HCPCS with the HT modifier for mobile response services provided by: